Xcential-Corporation/XSLTjs/README.md

 ## Release History

+* 0.0.18
+  - Adds a mechanism to use custom JavaScript functions.
 * 0.0.17
   - Fixes problem when xPath position() function is used standalone rather than as part of a predicate.